 From lo-fat yogurt to no-fat, Greek to Icelandic, all-natural to organic, consumer demands are creating more choice at the grocery case than ever.
 Meeting that demand has increased the need for smaller, more frequent shipments and increased traffic at receivers’ docks.
 To manage it, receivers have imposed strict terms on suppliers that make compliance difficult and often result in fees or chargebacks.

 Penalties can be assessed for a multitude of reasons: changing or missing a delivery appointment, improper palletizing, incorrect product labeling, even the quality of pallets.
-And these fines can really add up.
 According to McKinsey & Company*, “Penalties could add up to more than $5 billion a year across the US, if the consumer packaged goods sector doesn’t improve its current delivery performance.”

-Even worse, fees and chargebacks aren’t discovered until months later in the accounting department.
+Even worse, fees and chargebacks often aren’t discovered until months later in the accounting department.
 Sometimes these fines don’t appear as chargebacks, but payment is cut back, often without explanation.
-To figure out what went wrong, accounting, logistics and sales have to work backwards through the process.
+To figure out what went wrong, accounting, logistics, and sales have to work backwards through the process.

 Know receiver requirements

 Many times receiver requirements are hidden in fine print.
 Careful scrutiny upfront can help reduce fees.
 Work with a 3PL who understands receivers’ demands and has a consistent track record of compliance.
-This knowledge can save you a lot of headaches.
+That expertise can help prevent costly mistakes before they happen.

 Build in flexibility

-Knowing the details upfront allows your 3PL to set more doable, manageable schedules.
+Knowing the details upfront allows your 3PL to set more manageable schedules.
 This is particularly critical for LTL food or food ingredients shipments.
 Some receivers will charge a fee for early delivery.
 If you have a small window, ask receivers for leeway.
-Setting these expectations will help reduce logistics costs.
+Setting these expectations helps reduce logistics costs.

 Check all shipments

 Check and double-check shipments before they go out the door.
-Making sure all documentation is in order will reduce logistics chargebacks.
+Making sure all documentation is in order helps reduce logistics chargebacks.

 Forewarn your carriers